Grand Traverse Mall: History

 The mall's movie theater complex closed in 2015 when a newer theater was built by owner Carmike Cinemas.
 Mall officials announced in 2016 that the theater space would be demolished for a Dick's Sporting Goods, originally to open in Fall 2016.
 Dick's canceled its plans to open the store in December 2016, The space instead became Dunham's Sports.
 The store opened on October 27, 2017.

 An H&M clothing store, added to the mall in 2017, closed in 2021.
 It was replaced by Grand Traverse Bay Gymnastics in 2021.
 The mall also gained Shoe Dept. Encore in 2019.
+TJ Maxx relocated out of the mall in mid-2024.

+In January 2025, Macy's announced that its store at Grand Traverse Mall would close in the first quarter of 2025.
+The store closed on March 23, 2025.

+Mall management revealed in 2024 that Ollie's Bargain Outlet would be opening in 2025 in the former TJ Maxx space.
+However, the plans were canceled due to disagreements over the chain's plan not to include an entrance to the mall.